Hekebris/PythonRecopilation/README.md

 # Python repo

-This repo has the main goal to save and keep my python codes, these codes are simplle algorithms designed by me, these are totally free to use, and can be used for future proyects without permission
+This repo has the main goal to save and keep my python codes, these codes are simple algorithms designed by me, these are totally free to use, and can be used for future proyects without permission
 Need anything?
 Don't be afraid to ask